-To take advantage of this opportunity, applicants must complete an ARD application and request additional support through Mitacs Accelerate internships as a component of training.
+To take advantage of this opportunity, applicants must complete an ARD grant application and request additional support through Mitacs Accelerate internships as a component of training.
+To be eligible for the joint funding opportunity, supplemental Mitacs applications must be submitted to both NSERC and Mitacs simultaneously (i.e., supplemental Mitacs applications cannot be considered retroactively).
+Please contact your local Mitacs business development representative for details on this joint submission process.
 As in all Mitacs internships, a cash contribution from an eligible partner is required.
 Mitacs internships cannot be the only mechanism for training in the application; trainees should also be supported by NSERC funds.

-In partnership with OCI's Voucher for Innovation and Productivity (VIP) this opportunity will support post-secondary R&D collaborations with the highest potential for regional economic development and commercialization in Ontario.
+In partnership with OCI's C2C program, this opportunity will support postsecondary research and development (R&D) collaborations with the highest potential for regional economic development and commercialization in Ontario.

-You must be an Ontario-based college eligible to hold tri-agency funds, and the industry must be a small- or medium-sized enterprise.
+You must be an Ontario-based college eligible to hold tri-agency funds, and the industry partner (partner organization) must be a small- or medium-sized enterprise.

 Alberta Innovates’ Campus Alberta Small Business Engagement (CASBE)

-In partnership, NSERC’s ARD grants and Alberta Innovates’ Campus Alberta Small Business Engagement (CASBE) program will support post-secondary (universities or colleges) R&D collaborations that utilize emerging technologies to assist Alberta SMEs developing technology with the highest potential for regional economic development and commercialization in Alberta.
+In partnership, NSERC’s ARD grants and Alberta Innovates’ Campus Alberta Small Business Engagement (CASBE) program will support R&D collaborations between postsecondary institutions (universities or colleges) and industry that utilize emerging technologies to assist Alberta SMEs developing technology with the highest potential for regional economic development and commercialization in Alberta.